sebschmi/extend_map/README.md

 # Extend Map

-An adapter for `Extend` that maps all values through a function.
+An adapter for `Extend` that maps or filters all values through a function.
-This is similar to `Map` for iterators, but using `ExtendMap` allows to pass the target on as an `Extend`.
+This is similar to `Map` or `Filter` for iterators, but using `ExtendMap` allows to pass the target on as an `Extend`.